nayan-tech/nayan-blog/source/_posts/similarity.md

 Do you feel there is a bias towards some data points because they are higher in number?

 So would it not be great if you could focus your attention on only unique images from a huge dataset?
-In this blog I am going to share a way that can help you get rid of identical images.
+In this blog I am going to share a [Deep learning](https://nayan.co/blog/) based approach that can help you get rid of identical images.

 Data collected from the real world is dynamic and unpredictable.
-We might be fetching thousands of identical images and just a few unique data points in terms of region of interest, lighting conditions and other factors based on your area of focus, and that is not very favourable for a Machine Learning model.
+We might be fetching thousands of identical images and just a few unique data points in terms of region of interest, lighting conditions and other factors based on your area of focus, and that is not very favourable for a [Machine learning](https://nayan.co/blog/) model.
 Also saving identical images or data points increases the cost of the product in ways we might not be keeping track of like time and money spent in storage, maintenance, data management, data cleaning, and data annotation.

 To solve this problem I implemented a similarity check model, and clustering using tensorflow 2.0.